OCahungo/databricks_apparel_streaming/ProjectPlan.md

     - _Business logic:_ Only records without an end date are considered current.

 - **Task 16: Create `silver_stores_current` View**
-  - _Business logic:_ Current store views ensure analytics use the latest store attributes.
+  - _Business logic:_ Filter SCD2 store table for current records, ensuring analytics use the latest store attributes.
   - _Tip:_ Run the pipeline after this step to validate current store view logic.
   - [ ] Read from `02_silver.silver_stores`.
   - [ ] Filter for records where the `__END_AT` column is `NULL`.